The Nuclear Magnetic Resonance Center

 In order for the high-end instrument to effectively service faculty and students with their research needs and bring great benefits to both the Chemistry Department and the greater VCU community, the training and usage on the 600 MHz NMR will be based on individual requests on with information concerning the research sample and project as a whole.
 Please the email NMR Facility Director if you need to use 600 MHz NMR for discussions concerning your project and to schedule training.

 In general, each prospective user must consult with the NMR Director before using any of the NMR spectrometers.
-Individuals who have not used our spectrometers before will be asked to go through a standard training procedure for 1D NMR (outlined below), please authorization and training [PDF] form for training.
+Individuals who have not used our spectrometers before will be asked to go through a standard training procedure for 1D NMR (outlined below), please complete the User Authorization & Request for NMR Training Form.
 After completing and passing training, users are granted permission to perform experiments on their own.
 Only then will access to NMR spectrometers be granted.
 Once you have successfully obtained the “routine, 1D spectrum,” you have paved your way leading to other advanced applications.

 The training is offered each week from Monday to Friday.
 Please complete a Training Form and return it to the NMR Facility Director.
 You are encouraged not to start training until you plan to start using the spectrometers for research.

 Please read through the "NMR Laboratory and Safety Guidelines" handout ahead of the training.
-You down-load from web site and also obtain a copy of the handout from NMR facility.
-If you have never used an NMR spectrometer before or you do not understand at all about NMR spectroscopy, read an introductory book or article or speak to someone who has experience or knowledge.
+If you have never used an NMR spectrometer before or you are lacking the fundamentals, please consult your textbooks, articles, or speak to your peers that have experience or knowledge with the technique.

 Each training session is about 30-45 minutes.
 Training is done individually, on 400 MHz NMR spectrometer with a user-provided sample and user research group account only.
-The training content and pace can be adjusted to users with different experience.
+The training content and pace can be adjusted to users with different experiences.
 During the first training session, you will learn to operate the NMR spectrometer and obtain a 1-D 1H spectrum.
 The next training session will be scheduled after that.
-The training will continue until you Meet the Requirements, average is about three training sessions for each person.
+The training will continue until you meet the requirements, the average is about three training sessions for each person.
 Training/assistance is provided until the user feels comfortable running the spectrometer.

 You need to be able to obtain a good 1-D 1H spectrum of the test sample in 15 min.
 The plot should include the following:

 After you pass the test or meet the requirements, your access to the NMR scheduler and the 400 MHz NMR instrument will be granted.
 You can reserve NMR time from the schedule page, and use your password to log on to the NMR instrument.
 Please learn the Nuclear Magnetic Resonance Facility Policies.
-Individuals with experience level of 1D NMR who want to have training on 2D/3D NMR or other applications, please contact the NMR Facility Director.
+Individuals with knowledge of 1D NMR who require training on 2D/3D NMR or other applications, please contact the NMR Facility Director.

 CNS, macromolecular structure determination, NMR structure calculation using NOEs, J-coupling, chemical shift and dipolar coupling data.